Accessing NAS from VMs and Containers

 If you want to access your TrueNAS directories from within a virtual machine or container hosted on the system, you have multiple options:

-• Allow TrueNAS to create an automatic bridge (default)
+• Allow TrueNAS to create an automatic bridge (default).

-Instances (Linux containers or VMs) allow you to configure a MACVLAN NIC, which creates a virtual interface based on an existing physical one.
+Containers allow you to configure a MACVLAN NIC, which creates a virtual interface based on an existing physical one.
 The assigned unique MAC address allows the instance to appear as a separate device on the network.

 A MACVLAN NIC on the same physical interface as the TrueNAS host cannot directly communicate with the host.
 MACVLAN sends traffic directly to the external network without passing through the host network stack.
 The host does not recognize MACVLAN packets as local, so any traffic between them must be routed through an external switch, use a separate NIC, or use a network bridge.